MicrosoftDocs/entra-docs/docs/id-governance/understanding-lifecycle-workflows.md

   [![Understanding workflow template diagram.](media/understanding-lifecycle-workflows/workflow-3.png)](media/understanding-lifecycle-workflows/workflow-3.png#lightbox)

-The template, depending on its category, will define which tasks are available to be used, and then guide you through the creation of the workflow.
+The template, depending on its category, defines which tasks are available to be used, and then guide you through the creation of the workflow.
 The template provides input for basic description, execution conditions, and task information.

 >[!NOTE]
 >Depending on the template you select, the options that will be available may vary.
 The images in this document uses the [**Onboarding pre-hire employee**](lifecycle-workflow-templates.md#onboard-pre-hire-employee) template to illustrate the parts of a workflow.